tayruxin/tp/docs/DeveloperGuide.md

 users might want to search through the list using other parameters, like `RECRUITER_NAME`, `PRIORITY` and `ROLE`.

 **Proposed Enhancement**<br>
 We plan to expand the current find command’s capability to allow for search using other parameters.
-The users will be able to specify the prefix that corresponds to the parameter they wish to use for the search, before the keyword(s).
+Users will be able to specify the prefix that corresponds to the parameter they wish to use for the search, before the keyword(s).
 The prefixes used will be consistent with the rest of the application, in regard to what parameter they represent.